M.S. Concentrations

 Computer Security (SEC)

-Students will become familiar with computer security fundamentals and will gain deeper proficiency in a core topic area such as software security, systems and networking security, privacy, or cryptography.
-Students will gain exposure to foundational security and privacy principles as well as hands-on tools and best practices for building secure and privacy preserving systems.
+Students will become familiar with computer security fundamentals and gain deeper proficiency in a core topic area such as software security, systems and networking security, privacy, or cryptography.
+Students will gain exposure to foundational security and privacy principles as well as hands-on tools and best practices for building secure, privacy-preserving systems.

 Course Menu